Parliament of Singapore: Suspension and adjournment

-If Parliament decides, a sitting may be suspended at any time after 3:15 pm, and if so suspended resumes at 3:45 pm.
+If Parliament decides, a sitting may be suspended at any time after 3:15 p.m., and if so suspended resumes at 3:45 p.m.
 The Speaker may also direct that the sitting be suspended at other times.
-At 7:00 pm the "moment of interruption" is reached.
+At 7:00 p.m. the "moment of interruption" is reached.
 At that point, the proceedings on any business being considered are interrupted and deferred, together with the remaining items of business that have not yet been dealt with, to the next sitting day unless the MPs in charge of the items of business name alternative sitting days for the deferred business to be taken up again.
 When proceedings have been interrupted or if all items of business have been completed, a Minister must move "That Parliament do now adjourn".
 Upon that motion, a debate may take place during which any matter that Cabinet is responsible for may be raised by an MP who has obtained the right to raise such a matter for 20 minutes.
 Each sitting day, only one MP is allotted the right to raise a matter on the motion for the adjournment of Parliament.

 An MP can ask for leave to move the adjournment of Parliament for the purpose of discussing a definite matter of urgent public importance.
 If the MP obtains the general assent of Parliament or at least eight MPs rise in their places to support the motion, the motion stands adjourned until 5:30 pm on the same day.
 At that time, any proceedings on which Parliament is engaged are suspended so that the urgent matter may be raised.
 Proceedings on the motion for adjournment may continue until the moment of interruption, whereupon if they have not been completed the motion lapses.
 The postponed proceedings are resumed either on the disposal or the lapse of the motion for adjournment.
 Not more than one such motion for adjournment may be made at any one sitting.